 Bicycles and other wheeled devices (wagons, strollers, portaging carts, etc.) are not allowed on park trails.

 Traveling to Isle Royale Takes Time and is Weather Dependent

 All visitors who travel to Isle Royale must cross Lake Superior's vast, cold waters.
 Travel times one-way range from 35-45 minutes on the seaplane service.
 On the ferries, travel times one-way range from 1.5 hours to 7 hours, depending upon departure and arrival location.
 Ferry crossings can be flat calm, or rough and bumpy.
 Inclement weather on Lake Superior can cause ferry services to be delayed or cancelled.
 Fog, storms, and wind on the mainland or island can cause seaplane services to be delayed or cancelled.

 Cell Phone Service is Unreliable - Do Not Depend on it for Your Trip

 Occasionally you may pick up a signal if you are on a high ridge - be aware that this may be a Canadian tower, and additional fees through your cell phone carrier may apply.
-Do not plan on being able to use your cell phone in the case of an emergency.
-When the Rock Harbor Trading Post in Rock Harbor and Windigo Store in Windigo are open, there is a satellite phone available for visitor use (additional fees do apply).
+Do not plan on being able to use your cell phone in case of an emergency.
+When the Rock Harbor Trading Post in Rock Harbor and Windigo Store in Windigo are open, there is a satellite phone available for visitor use (additional fees apply).
 There is no public Wi-Fi available for visitor use on island.